These are the General Terms and Conditions of Washington University Purchasing Services

-1. General – Unless specified to the contrary in writing, on the face of the order or by attachment hereto, the following terms and conditions shall apply to the purchase of the goods and/or services listed on a purchase order.
-Washington University reserves the right to cancel all or selected line items of purchase order without penalty.
+- General – Unless specified to the contrary in writing, on the face of the order or by attachment hereto, the following terms and conditions shall apply to the purchase of the goods and/or services listed on a Purchase Order.
+Washington University reserves the right to cancel all or selected line items of Purchase Order without penalty.

 - Non–Discrimination – The following are incorporated herein:

-- Washington University encourages and gives full consideration to all applicants for admission, financial aid, and employment.
-The university does not discriminate in access to, or treatment or employment in, its programs and activities on the basis of race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.
-Inquiries about compliance should be addressed to the university’s Vice Chancellor for Human Resources, Washington University, Campus Box 1184, One Brookings Drive, St. Louis, MO 63130.
+b.
+Washington University encourages and gives full consideration to all applicants for admission, financial aid, and employment.
+The University does not discriminate in access to, or treatment or employment in, its programs and activities on the basis of race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.
+Inquiries about compliance should be addressed to the University’s Vice Chancellor for Human Resources, Washington University, Campus Box 1184, One Brookings Drive, St. Louis, MO 63130.

 - Compliance with Laws – Seller represents and warrants that all materials and/or services furnished hereunder have been or will be manufactured or furnished in accordance and in compliance with the provisions of all applicable federal and/or state laws (including the Fair Labor Standards Act), all lawful orders, rules, and regulations issued thereunder, executive orders (including 29 CFR part 470), and regulation of any Executive Department of the Government.

 - OSHA Compliance – Seller shall comply with all applicable rules, regulations and requirements imposed under the Williams–Steiger Occupational Safety and Health Act of 1970 (OSHA), as amended, 29 USCS @651 et seq.